Dear Clients & Friends

 Using Technology to Combat Human Trafficking

 Seattle partner Louisa Barash, who focuses her practice on technology licensing and distribution, has been assisting Seattle Against Slavery with service and licensing agreements for a proprietary technology utilizing social media, chatbots, and automated outreach texting to reduce sex trafficking called Freedom Signal.
+It reaches trafficking victims, disrupts buyers of trafficked sex, and deters trafficking across communities statewide.

 Searching for Answers on ICE Courthouse Monitoring